Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Introduction

-The density of stars within streams may exhibit variations caused by gravitational perturbations from substructure in the Galactic potential, such as a tilted stellar disk \citep{Nibauer2024ApJDiskTilt}, giant molecular clouds \citep{Amorisco2016MNRAS}, the Galactic bar \citep{Pearson2017GalacticBar, Bonaca2020ApJPal5Model}, and dark matter subhaloes \citep{Johnston2002ApJ, Ibata2002MNRASsubhalos, Carlberg2012ApJ, Erkal2016MNRASDMSubhalos, Banik2018JCAP}.
-Disentangling the baryonic perturbations from those potentially caused by dark matter (DM) is key in the hope of using stellar streams to constrain the lower end of the DM subhalo mass function.
-Detecting streams at large galactocentric radii will be extremely important for this purpose.
+In addition to modeling the global potential of the MW and its satellites, streams are also subject to perturbations from dark matter subhalos \citep[e.g., ][]{Johnston2002ApJ, Ibata2002MNRASsubhalos, Carlberg2012ApJ, Erkal2016MNRASDMSubhalos, Banik2018JCAP} which can in principle be used to constrain the subhalo mass function.
+However, the density of stars within streams may also exhibit variations caused by baryonic perturbations from substructure in the Galactic potential, such as a tilted stellar disk \citep{Nibauer2024ApJDiskTilt}, giant molecular clouds \citep{Amorisco2016MNRAS}, and the Galactic bar \citep{Pearson2017GalacticBar, Bonaca2020ApJPal5Model}.
+Epicyclic overdensities can also appear as density variations in the stream track without a perturbation \cite{Kupper2008MNRAS, Kupper2010MNRAS}.
+Disentangling these additional perturbations from those potentially caused by dark matter is key in the hope of using stellar streams to constrain the dark matter subhalo mass function.
+Detecting streams at large galactocentric radii will be extremely important for this purpose, where interactions with baryonic components of the potential are less likely.
 A key effort in this direction is to model streams beyond the stellar disk ($r_{\rm gal} \sim 15 \rm~kpc$), both in terms of physical properties and prospects for observing them.

+In order to model these GC streams far out from the Galactic center, one must first have an understanding of how the GC population itself is evolving over time for a given model Galaxy, as well as a method for generating streams from the clusters based on their mass-loss rates along a given orbit.
+This was done in \cite{Panithanpaisal2025arXiv}, which applied the GC formation and evolution models from \cite{Grudic2023MNRAS} and \cite{Rodriguez2023MNRAS} to study two GC streams evolved in a MW-like Galaxy from the FIRE-2 cosmological simulation suite \citep{Wetzel2016ApJ, Hopkins2018MNRAS, Wetzel2023ApJS}.
+Looking at the real MW GC population, \cite{Ferrone2023} modeled the theoretical extra-tidal features of MW GCs for which 6D phase space coordinates are known and found coherent stream-like structures should be present as far out as $300$ kpc from the Galactic center.